venasolutions/bosk/docs/guide.md

 Bosk is often used to control a server's _local state_.
 For example, a caching application could use bosk to control what's in the cache, so that all servers have the same cache contents and therefore provide reliable response times across the cluster.
-This is _local state_ because the state exists independently in each server instance.
+The cache itself is _local state_ because it exists independently in each server instance.

 To make your system declarative and idempotent, write your hooks in a style that follows these steps: